Updated 3-21-2016 and 2-2-2017

 Xscapers is an off-shoot of Escapees RV Club with which many RVers are already familiar.
 Technically considered an RV Lifestyle Group within the Escapees umbrella, Xscapers receive all the same Escapees benefits (you are automatically a member of both) with additional support for the working-age RVer.
 Part of this support is an active Facebook group and convergences happening throughout the year.

 We were lucky enough to attend three gatherings within its initial year.
 The first was soon after Xscapers was announced and very casual with just a few people in attendance that happened to be in town.
 We were able to meet the founders Melanie & Travis and hear their vision for the club (props to Technomadia for advising during the creation of the group and hosting the gathering).
 In October, we attended the first official convergence at the Albuquerque Balloon Festival and followed up with the next convergence in Quartzsite in January.
 The great thing about the convergences for us younger full-timers is they are not jam-packed, scheduled weeks where you are paying for meals and such.
 It’s a little more laid back taking into account that most of us work full-time or home-school and cannot attend every event or meal.
 There is a schedule of talk and happenings, but some pop-up like our grilled pizza demo in which people participated making it an easy potluck, too.
-We aren’t going to be in the neighborhoods of the next convergences, but they also encourage Xscapers to make their own gatherings, too, wherever they are.

 I was late to jump on the Twitter bandwagon.
 I joined personally a few years ago, but could never get into it.
 It took me even longer to set up our drive dive devour account.
 But another RV friend urged me to do so and I’m glad I did.
 I finally participated in a Twitter travel conversation and had direct conversations with other RVers.
 I finally felt like I got it.
-It’s still not not my favored social platform, but it’s worth having a presence.
+It’s still not my favored social platform, but it’s worth having a presence.